carsor007/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The size of training set is: 34799 samples
 * The size of the validation set is: 4410 samples
 * The size of test set is : 12630 samples
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is : 32 x 32 x 3
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is : 43

 ####2.
 Include an exploratory visualization of the dataset.